Short lists with short programs in short time: The lower bounds

-Once such $V$ has been constructed, we let $U_0(0q|z)=V(q|z)$ and $U_0(1^{d+2}q|z)=U(q|z)$.
+Once such $V$ has been constructed, we let $U_0(0q)=V(q)$ and $U_0(1^{d+2}q)=U(q)$.
 The latter equality guarantees that $U_0$ is a standard machine.
-And both equalities together with items (a), (b) and (c) imply that $0p$ is the unique 0-short program for $x$ with respect to $U_0$.
-Finally, item (d) guarantees that its total complexity conditional to $x$ is at least $|x|-d-1$.

-The construction of $V$ can be described in game terms.
-(The game-based technique in recursion theory was introduced by Lachlan~\cite{Lachlan} and further developed by A.Muchnik and others~\cite{KolmogorovGames,VerSurvey,ShenCie12}.)
+And both equalities together with items (a), (b) and (c) imply that $0p_k$ is the unique 0-short program for $x_k$ with respect to $U_0$.
+Finally, item (d) guarantees that its total complexity conditional to $x_k$ is at least $|x_k|-d$.
+The construction of $V, d$ and $(x_k,p_k)$ can be described in game terms.

 \textbf{Description of the game.} The game has integer parameters $k,d$ and is played on a rectangular grid with $2^{k+d}$ rows and $2^{k+d}$ columns.
 The rows and columns are identified with strings of length $k+d$.
-Two players, Black and White, play in turn.
-In her turn White can either pass or put a pawn on the board.
-White can place at most one pawn in each row and at most one pawn in each column.
-Once a pawn is placed, it can not be moved nor removed.
-In his turn Black can either pass, or choose a column and \emph{disable} all its cells, or choose at most one cell in every column and \emph{disable} all of them.
+Two players, Bob and Alice, play in turn.
+In her turn Alice can either pass or put a token on the board.
+Alice can place at most one token in each row and at most one token in each column.
+Once a token is placed, it can not be moved nor removed.
+In his turn Bob can either pass, or choose a column and \emph{disable} all its cells, or choose at most one cell in every column and \emph{disable} all of them.
 If a player does not pass, we say that she/he \emph{makes a move}.
-Black is allowed to make less that $2^{k+1}$ moves.
-The game is played for an infinite time and White looses if at some point after her turn, all her pawns are in disabled cells.
+Bob should make less than $2^{k+1}$ moves.
+The game is played for an infinite time and Alice loses if at some point after her turn, all her tokens are in disabled cells.